chuckcscccl/rustlr/README.md

  Abilities for using LBox were also extended, which allows *`LBox<dyn Any>`* to be used as the abstract syntax type, with functions and macros for up/downcasting.

+### Version 2.0:

+A "zero-copy" lexical analyzer has been added as a built-in to rustlr, and depends on Regex.
+The zero-copy version of the runtimeparser lives side-by-side with the previous one.

 [1]:https://docs.rs/rustlr/latest/rustlr/runtime_parser/struct.RuntimeParser.html#method.parse_train
 [2]:https://docs.rs/rustlr/latest/rustlr/runtime_parser/struct.RuntimeParser.html#method.parse